 Millions of EuroMillions

 It seems that lotto creators have run out of names since you’ll find various instances of EuroMillions games.
 Yes, these are different.
-One of the games is available across Europe, the other one is based in the UK.
+One of the games is available across Europe; the other one is based in the UK.
 If you’re wondering about the differences between the two, you’ve come to the right place.
-Since we’re really nice, we’ll give you all of the information about the EuroMillions varieties.
+Since we’re nice, we’ll give you all of the information about the EuroMillions varieties.
 You’re welcome!

 Live in the UK?
 Try the Local EuroMillions Two in One Combo

 This is a National Lottery game that’s a bit tricky – you have to choose five numbers from one to 50 and two lucky stars in the range from one to 11.
 If you don’t have your set of lucky numbers, don’t worry, EuroMillions has got you covered.
-Choosing lucky dip will generate a ticket featuring random numbers.
+Choosing a lucky dip will generate a ticket featuring random numbers.

-EuroMillions draws in the UK take place on Tuesday and on Friday.
-Submitting one combination for a single draw will cost you two pounds and you can submit up to 10 slips at a time.
+EuroMillions draws in the UK take place on Tuesday and Friday.
+Submitting one combination for a single draw will cost you two pounds, and you can submit up to 10 slips at a time.

 The approximate odds of winning the EuroMillions jackpot (by having five correct numbers and two correct lucky stars) is one in approximately 116 million.
 If you’re this lucky, you’ll get 32 percent of the common prize fund, plus rollover money from the previous weeks.

-Anyone who’s lucky enough to match five balls and one lucky star (odds of one to approximately 6.5 million) will win an average of 211,000 pounds.
+Anyone lucky enough to match five balls and one lucky star (odds of one to approximately 6.5 million) will win an average of 211,000 pounds.
 Having five correct numbers and no lucky stars will lead to approximate winnings of 35,000 pounds.

 Two super-draw varieties are also available.
 In both cases, there’s a guaranteed minimum amount.
 If there’s no jackpot winner, the first super draw will have the amount rolled over to the next week.
 In the second version, it will be rolled down to the next prize category.

 The EuroMillions jackpot cap is 190 million euro, which is still a pretty sweet amount.